Starting in the Heart of Cabrini-Green

 JULY 2, 2020

-Demolition begins to replace The Belmonte Liquor Store on N. Laramie Avenue with a fresh food market that will sell fruits and vegetables, addressing Austin’s food insecurity.
+Demolition begins to replace the Belmonte Cut Rate Liquors store on N. Laramie Avenue with a fresh food market that will sell fruits and vegetables, addressing Austin’s food insecurity.
 Located 60 feet from By The Hand – Austin, the market will be operated by our high school students, providing them with opportunities to develop business skills.

 AUGUST 12, 2020

 By The Hand holds a ribbon-cutting ceremony for the newly constructed By The Hand – ME middle school facility.
 It completes our first school-plus-after-school facility where 810 students from kindergarten to eighth grade can attend Moving Everest Charter School during the day and By the Hand – ME during the after-school hours.